truist/reveal.js/thailand.md

 Except that they'd clearly been hit hard by covid, and were only just starting to recover.
 Quite a few businesses had closed, and many seemed under-maintained.
-We learned that covid was very hard on the scuba industry, for example.
+We learned that the scuba industry suffered greatly, for example.

 That's a part of what led us to switch hotels after the first night.
 The one we were in was clearly once very nice... but now it seemed under-maintained and under-staffed.
-And the location was gorgeous, but hard to get to, and not near anything nice.
+And the location was gorgeous, but hard to get to, and not convenient to nice beaches.

 ---